 - 1/2 cup diced green bell pepper

-- 3 Tablespoon chili powder (use 1/4 cup for more spicy less chili)
+- 3 Tablespoon chili powder use 1/4 cup to make it spicy

 - 1 1/2 teaspoons garlic powder